josimms/CASSIA/README.md

 Taipale, Ditte, et al. "Emissions of monoterpenes from new Scots pine foliage: dependency on season, stand age and location and importance for models."
 Biogeosciences Discussions (2020): 1-42.

 Tian, Xianglin, et al. "Disaggregating the effects of nitrogen addition on gross primary production in a boreal Scots pine forest."
 Agricultural and Forest Meteorology 301 (2021): 108337.

+## Related Literature
+### (please add if any missing!)

+Sperling, Or, et al. "Predicting bloom dates by temperature mediated kinetics of carbohydrate metabolism in deciduous trees."
+Agricultural and Forest Meteorology 276 (2019): 107643.